MaastrichtUniversity/docker-health/deploy/README.md

 - **transform-rest**: Performs transformation of data to openEHR composition via a REST api
   - Host available at: http://transform.{ENV}.dh.unimaas.nl
-- **federation-api**: Provides a federation API for querying data of multiple nodes
+- **federation-rest**: Provides a federation REST api for querying data of multiple nodes
   - Host available at: http://federation.{ENV}.dh.unimaas.nl
 - **etl-rest**: Permits the loading of data via a REST api
 - **filebeat**: A service used for shipping logs to a central location